 - Foster, Joseph.
 Dictionary of Heraldry Feudal Coats of Arms and Pedigrees.
 London: Bracken Books, 1989.
 Print.
 (ISBN 1-85170-309-8).

 - Library of Congress.
 American and English Genealogies in the Library of Congress.
 Baltimore: Genealogical Publishing, 1967.
 Print.

 - Hinde, Thomas Ed.
 The Domesday Book England's Heritage Then and Now.
 Surrey: Colour Library Books, 1995.
 Print.
 (ISBN 1-85833-440-3).

 - Burke, Sir Bernard.
 General Armory Of England, Scotland, Ireland and Wales.
 Ramsbury: Heraldry Today.
 Print.

 - Crozier, William Armstrong Edition.
 Crozier's General Armory A Registry of American Families Entitled to Coat Armor.
 New York: Fox, Duffield, 1904.
 Print.

 - Bede, The Venerable.
 Historia Ecclesiatica Gentis Anglorum (The Ecclesiastical History Of the English People).
 Available through Internet Medieval Sourcebook the Fordham University Centre for Medieval Studies.
 Print.

 - Filby, P. William and Mary K Meyer.
 Passenger and Immigration Lists Index in Four Volumes.
 Detroit: Gale Research, 1985.
 Print.
 (ISBN 0-8103-1795-8).

 The Rogers Family Crest was acquired from the Houseofnames.com archives.
 The Rogers Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 2 September 2014 at 16:39.
+This page was last modified on 5 January 2016 at 19:23.